Ali-Noghabi/CPU-scheduling-simulation/docs/md/ShortestJobFirst.md

 6 5 4
 ```

-### SPN Scheduling
+### SJN Scheduling

-The step-by-step execution of the SPN scheduling is as follows:
+The step-by-step execution of the SJN scheduling is as follows:

 1. **Time 0:**
    - Task 1 starts.